Quick Facts: Earning an Ed.D. in Maryland

 Educational Leadership Career Outlook

-The Bureau of Labor Statistics (BLS) tracks employment & salary data for elementary & secondary school education administrators and postsecondary education administrators across the U.S. Maryland is looking good.
-It employs a respectable number of K-12 administrators, especially for a small state.
-The Washington-Arlington-Alexandria, DC-VA-MD-WV and Philadelphia-Camden-Wilmington, PA-NJ-DE-MD metropolitan areas are predictable job hotspots.
+The Bureau of Labor Statistics (BLS) tracks employment & salary data for K-12 education administrators and postsecondary education administrators across the USA.
+Maryland employs a respectable number of administrators, especially for a small state.
+The Washington-Arlington-Alexandria, DC-VA-MD-WV and Philadelphia-Camden-Wilmington, PA-NJ-DE-MD metropolitan areas are predictable job hotspots for both categories.

-State data for Maryland postsecondary education administrators aren’t always available, though the Philadelphia-Camden-Wilmington, PA-NJ-DE-MD metropolitan area continues to be popular.
+- State data for Maryland postsecondary education administrators aren’t always available.
 So you may wish to consult the Maryland Higher Education Commission (MHEC)’s Annual Data Book, which encompasses all of Maryland’s public postsecondary institutions.
-Check out the section on Full-Time & Part-Time Staff to view actual employment numbers (UMCP is the clear winner.)
+Check out the section on Full-Time & Part-Time Staff to view actual employment numbers (The University of Maryland Global Campus and UMCP are the clear winners.)

 Educational Leadership Salaries

-The wage story for postsecondary education administrators is similarly rosy.
-You’ll frequently see Maryland among the top paying states in the country, along with New Jersey and Delaware.
+- You’ll frequently see Maryland among the top paying states for postsecondary education administrators in the country, along with New Jersey and Delaware.
 The MHEC’s Annual Data Book doesn’t publish salaries for staff at Maryland public colleges & universities, but it does list average salaries of full-time faculty.
 Large UM institutions are usually the highest payers (e.g. UMCP and UMB).
 The Baltimore Sun Media also keeps track of university wages in the Public Salaries Archive.
-You can search by name or institution, but not by title.

 Educational Leadership Job Boards

-Large job sites (e.g. HigherEdJobs, SchoolSpring, LinkedIn, TopSchoolJobs, etc.) will have postings for educational administrative positions in Maryland.
+Large job sites will have postings for educational administrative positions in Maryland (e.g. HigherEdJobs, SchoolSpring, LinkedIn, TopSchoolJobs, etc.).
 But we also wanted to highlight a few state resources.

 - ASBO MD&DC posts current Job Opportunities for business officials, as well as links to HR departments in Maryland counties.

 - Each Maryland county (e.g. Harford County Public Schools) will have job postings under its Careers or Human Resources section.
-The MDSE has links to all Local Education Agencies (i.e. counties).
+The MSDE has links to all Local Education Agencies (i.e. counties).

 - USM provides links to USM Institutions’ Offices of Human Resources (i.e. job openings in many of Maryland’s public universities).